oscar-bender-stone/honors-thesis/source/introduction.typ

 systems.
 The most prominent ones are *ontologies*, particularly OWL, or *knowledge graphs*, e.g., John Sowa's Conceptual Graphs.
-More recently, AI systems are being more deeply integrated with databases, providing an easier way for users to query accross a large amount of websites or resources at a time.
+More recently, AI systems are being more deeply integrated with databases, providing an easier way for users to query across a large amount of websites or resources at a time.
 However, most approaches focus on information via a _theory_, connecting data by true relations and facts.
 The potential for contradictory facts can compromise the reliability of a knowledge base, though there are some promising approaches,